TangentFoxy/Behave/ReadMe.md

 }
 ```

-## The Decorator Node
+## Decorator Nodes

-A very basic extension to the result of a leaf node, allowing you to alter the
-result it returns.
-Note: You cannot alter a `behave.running` return.
+Basic extensions to leaf nodes.
+Decorator allows you to specify a function to
+modify returned results (except for `behave.running`).
+Inverted inverts the
+result of its node.
+Repeat allows you to repeatedly call a node a specified
+number of times.
+Once allows you to make a node only get called once.

 ```
-InvertSomeNode = {
+ManuallyInvertedSomeNode = {
   decorator: (result) ->
     return not result
+  SomeNode
+}
+InvertedSomeNode = {
+  type: behave.Inverted
+  SomeNode
+}
+SomeNodeRepeated = {
+  repeat: 20
+  SomeNode
+}
+SomeNodeOnce = {
+  type: behave.Once
   SomeNode
 }
 ```